Garden Ring: 19th century

-Rather than rebuild the now useless rampart, according to census records, the city leveled it sometime between 1818–1826.
-The new free land was developed according to local social status: the upper-class western segment of the Ring acquired central boulevards, flanked by side streets.
-Present-day streets in this segments are still called Boulevards (Zubovsky Boulevard, etc.).
-Elsewhere, Garden Ring was set as a 10–20 sazhen (22–43 meters) wide street; unused side territories were allocated to existing homeowners on condition that they plant and maintain gardens at their own expense.
-These streets usually have a name beginning with Sadovaya–, e.g. Sadovo–Triumphalnaya Street.
+Instead of rebuilding the now useless rampart, according to census records, the city leveled it sometime between 1818 and 1826.
+The new free land was developed according to local social status: the upper-class western segment of the Garden Ring acquired central boulevards, flanked by side streets.
+Present-day streets in this segments are still called boulevards (such as Zubovsky Boulevard).
+Elsewhere, the Garden Ring was set as a 10–20 sazhen (22–43 meters) wide street; unused side territories were allocated to existing homeowners on condition that they plant and maintain gardens at their own expense.
+These streets usually have a name beginning with "Sadovaya", such as Sadovo–Triumphalnaya Street.
 By 1850, all buildings in this street were completely hidden from view by foliage; the street, indeed, was running through a garden.
-In south-eastern segment (Tagansky District), the Ring was not as wide, thus Zemlyanoy Val name persisted.
-Largest square - actually, a combination of two market squares - was created at Red Gates in the north-eastern segment.
+In the south-eastern segment (Tagansky District), the Garden Ring was not as wide, thus the name of Zemlyanoy Val remained.
+THe largest square, which is a combination of two market squares, was created at the Red Gates in the north-eastern segment.

-In the 1830s-1862, Novinsky Boulevard became a popular amusement park with cheap theaters and carousels.
+From the 1830s to 1862, Novinsky Boulevard became a popular amusement park with cheap theaters and carousels.
 In 1841, local entrepreneurs set up a short railroad with a real Mercury tank engine as a pleasure ride for the party crowds.

-Rails for horsecars (called konka (конка) in Russian) were installed in Moscow since 1872, however, the first lines were built on radial streets; rail construction on Garden Ring peaked in 1891.
-Likewise, the first electrical tram was launched in 1899, but Garden Ring was electrified in 1907–1910.
-The circular line traversing the Ring was known as the "B" route (or a "bug" (букашка) in popular language).
-Gradually, new rental housing of 4, 5, and 6-story buildings replaced the old two-story blocks; Moscow's tallest "skyscraper", an 8-story Art Nouveau Afremov Building, was inaugurated in Sadovaya-Spasskaya Street in 1904.
+Rails for horsecars (konki) were installed in Moscow from 1872; however, the first lines were built on radial streets; rail construction in the Garden Ring peaked in 1891.
+Likewise, the first electrical tram was launched in 1899, but the Garden Ring was electrified in 1907–1910.
+The circular line traversing the Garden Ring was known as the "B" route, or a "bug" (букашка) in popular language.
+Gradually, new rental housing of four, five, and six-storey buildings replaced the old two-storey blocks; Moscow's tallest "skyscraper", an eight-storey Art Nouveau Afremov Building, was inaugurated in Sadovaya-Spasskaya Street in 1904.